 For comparison's sake, let's take a look at the same content length chart for HubSpot, one of our partners (who could also be considered a competitor within the digital marketing blog space):

 HubSpot's data shows a direct correlation between a post's length and the number of times it gets shared.
 As the number of words in a post increases, so do shares.

 Look Under The Hood

 Another great aspect of BuzzSumo is its ability to give you a snapshot of the backlinks your most popular pieces of content are generating.
 I realize backlink information is available in many other tools, both free and paid, but it's nice to access all this information from the same place.
-The backlinks are also sorted by highest number of shares per backlink source.
-Here's what the information looks like (and you can also export to Excel or CSV):
+The backlinks are also sorted by the highest number of shares per backlink source.
+Here's what the information looks like (and you can also export it to Excel or CSV):

 The final suggestion I have for how to measure and analyze your content is to stay up to date with the digital scene.
-BuzzSumo's Content Alerts feature allows you to keep pace by setting alerts for brand names, keywords, backlinks or authors:
+BuzzSumo's Content Alerts feature allows you to keep pace by setting alerts for brand names, keywords, backlinks, or authors: